Healthier Snacks That May Support Your Weight Loss Goals

 • Make a list.
 Instead of grabbing items that look good to you at the moment, plan which snacks you want to eat before heading to the store.

 • Shop all the aisles.
-Since the basis of many healthy snacks tends to be produce, begin with the store’s perimeter, where the whole fruits and vegetables tend to be sold.
+Since the basis of many healthy snacks tends to be produce, begin with the store’s perimeter, where fruits and vegetables tend to be sold.
 Then top off your cart as you'd top off your snack: Add canned goods like beans and soups, whole grain crackers, peanut butter, and so on.

 • Check the ingredients.
-When you’re considering whether to purchase prepackaged food, check the first few ingredients for added sugars, which may be listed as maltose, brown sugar, corn syrup, cane sugar, honey and fruit juice concentrate, according to the Academy of Nutrition and Dietetics.
+When you’re considering whether to purchase prepackaged food, check the first few ingredients for added sugars, which may be listed as maltose, brown sugar, corn syrup, cane sugar, honey. and fruit juice concentrate, according to the Academy of Nutrition and Dietetics.
 Another ingredient to watch-out for: sodium, which could lead to high blood pressure and related issues if consumed in excess on the regular.
 Packaged goods with phrases like, “no salt added,” “low-sodium,” or “reduced-sodium” tend to be safer bets.

 • Splurge on flavors, not calories.
 Keep your taste buds from growing weary by trying new flavors and spices whenever possible.
 If you love eating veggies with hummus, try the roasted garlic tub one week and a red pepper-flavored alternative the next.
 Top your Greek yogurt with berries one week, and then try homemade granola the next.